 Tools of UX UI design stage

 After every phase, we discuss the results with the client and get their approval before continuing.
 We are a UX/UI design agency, so sometimes our work includes only UX/ UI solutions.
-It may include front-end development part, but as for the back-end part, it can sometimes be carried out by another team.
+It may include front-end development part, but it can sometimes be carried out by another team.
 In such cases we might offer a special stage called “Visual QA”, the main idea behind it is to make sure that UX/UI that will be implemented by developers will be consistent with our mockups.

 As it is mentioned above, development might not be one of the web design process steps, so we will describe this step only briefly.